RetroDECK/ES-DE/INSTALL-DEV.md

 // clang-format on
 ```

-Adding a comment (or a semicolon) on its own line will also prevent some formatting such as turning short functions and lambda expressions into single lines.
+Adding a comment on its own line will also prevent some formatting such as turning short functions and lambda expressions into single lines.
 For this function such a comment has been added:

 ```c++
 const std::string FileData::get3DBoxPath() const